Lasbonbe/KNU_TERM_PROJECT/README.md

-3. Run the target recognition system: `OPENCV_Missile.py` You can use different images for testing the model by placing them in the `images_for_test` folder.
+3. Run the target recognition system: `OPENCV_Missile.py` You can use different images for testing the model by using provided images in the `images_for_test` folder.

 4. The test image will be displayed, Press any key to start the recognition process'